- Is there an age limit?

 - Can I jump with an injury or medical problem?

 Yes, we are able to take you for a skydive with a disability or medical problem with some exceptions.
 You may need to receive an evaluation from an instructor before your skydive.
 Please seek advice from your physician for any medical concerns.

 Yes!
 The freefall and parachute environments do not cause any difficulty in breathing; however, some students have commented that it was awkward to breathe during the first few seconds after they exited the plane.
 This is caused not by lack of oxygen but by the surge of adrenaline and excitement of making your first skydive!
 When you exit the airplane, you can breathe in and out normally, or you can scream with excitement!

 - How far in advance should I make a reservation?

-We recommend making a reservation a few days in advance.
-Weekends and holidays are the busiest days and fill up quickly.
+We recommend making a reservation at least a few days in advance.
+Weekends and holidays are the busiest days and fill up quickly so plan in advance for those days.
 Walk-ins are welcomed to the best of our ability, but those with reservations will have priority.